dnsimple/dnsimple-developer/content/v2/domains/email-forwards.markdown

     GET /:account/domains/:domain/email_forwards

-List email forwards for the domain from the account.
+List email forwards for the domain in the account.

 ### Parameters